alinlab/smoothing-catrs/README.md

-# Confidence-aware Training of Smoothed Classifiers for Certified Adversarial Robustness
+# Confidence-aware Training of Smoothed Classifiers for Certified Robustness

 This repository contains code for the paper **"Confidence-aware Training of Smoothed Classifiers for Certified Adversarial Robustness" (AAAI 2023)**